 EOFY 2025: The Ultimate Checklist for Australian Individuals & Business Owners

 As we approach 30 June 2025, the End of Financial Year (EOFY) in Australia brings both obligations and opportunities.
-For individuals and businesses alike, this period is critical for organizing your finances, maximising deductions, and setting a clear roadmap for the new financial year.
+For individuals and businesses alike, this period is critical for organising your finances, maximising deductions, and setting a clear roadmap for the new financial year.

-✅ Why EOFY 2025 Is So Important
+Why EOFY 2025 Is So Important

-- Maximise deductions
+- Maximise deductions before the deadline

-- Ensure compliance with ATO obligations
+- Ensure compliance with all obligations

 - Review business performance and restructure if needed

-- Improve cash flow
+- Improve cash flow heading into the new financial year

 - Plan for financial growth in 2026 and beyond